CodingKoopa/lml-linux-launcher/Readme.md

   </tr>
 </table>

+**Don't see your distro listed?** Rep your favorite distro by creating a package for it!
+For info, please see [Recommended Installation Specification](https://github.com/TheKoopaKingdom/lucas-simpsons-hit-and-run-mod-launcher-linux-launcher/wiki/Recommended-Installation-Specification).

 ## Usage
 To get started with using *Lucas' Simpsons Hit & Run Mod Launcher Linux Launcher*, here are some things should do:
 - If you plan on using the Vanilla *Simpsons: Hit & Run* launcher, configure your game [working directory](https://github.com/TheKoopaKingdom/lucas-simpsons-hit-and-run-mod-launcher-linux-launcher/wiki/Game-Launcher#working-directories).